marinac-dev/elixir-slidev/elixir-badin/slides.md

 layout: center
 ---

+## - Elixir is Great for Everything that Runs on Top of a Socket

-## If you want to deploy and go to a vacation just choose Elixir
+## - If you want to deploy and go to a vacation just choose Elixir
 ### not node.js 🤦‍♂️